isaacbernat/presentations/optimise/final.md

 - The laptop **specs** can be found in the **github url**.
 Just a **new laptop** would probably be a **good speedup** ;D.
 - Best of 5 runs (extra time is overhead from OS, etc).
-- 600s should be big enough to provide robust numbers.
+- 600s should be big enough to provide robust numbers and minimise the noise.
-- Small times have higher variablity non dependent on algorithm.
+- Small times have higher variablity non-dependent on algorithm.
 - We don't have billions of years to wait and get result, but we want to compare different algorithms that are much faster and can't use the same input.

 - Feel free to replicate the experiments.
 If on a different machine they may vary accordingly, but I think should be within the same order of magnitude?